 - 2 buckets*/containers (for the chalk paint)

-I began by measuring my current DIY headboard to figure out how much fabric I needed to completely wrap the padded plywood.
-I have a queen size bed, so I measured about 60″ wide but I wanted to add some inches in case I needed it.
+I began by measuring my current DIY upholstered headboard to figure out how much fabric I needed to completely wrap the padded plywood.
+My queen size bed needed to be measured about 60″ wide but I wanted to add some inches in case I needed it.
 I added about 4 inches on each size.

 I measured out my fabric and cut it with scissors.
 This canvas also ripped easily in a straight line, like muslin fabric.